proglang/tezos-project/projects/ocaml_michelson-interpreter/README.md

 #### others / maybes
 - Wrapper / Environment that includes not only the current contract but more contracts that my be needed by the current contract or for handling the operation list after succesful contract execution.
-Is connected to/needed for VOTING_POWER, SET_DELEGATE, TRANSFER_TOCKENS, CREATE_CONTRACT, CONTRACT
+Is connected to/needed for VOTING_POWER, SET_DELEGATE, TRANSFER_TOCKENS, CREATE_CONTRACT, CONTRACT, address generation
-- address generation
 - Tezos API like interface:
   - same exceptions
   - same outputs